Josh Davis (basketball, born 1991)

-Josh Davis (born January 22, 1991) is an American professional basketball player for Cyberdyne Ibaraki Robots in Japan.
+Josh Davis (born January 22, 1991) is an American former professional basketball player who last played for Cyberdyne Ibaraki Robots in Japan.

 Davis played his freshman year at NC State.
 Davis transferred to Tulane, where he averaged 17.6 points and 10.7 rebounds per game as a junior and was named to the First Team All-Conference USA.
 After the season he transferred again to San Diego State but did not have to sit out the season.
 He was nicknamed Kawhi 2.0 due to his resemblance of Kawhi Leonard and rebounding ability.
 In his only season at San Diego State, Davis averaged 10.1 rebounds and 7.7 points per game.
 After the season he signed with the San Antonio Spurs but never played for the team.